Business Associate Agreement

 Business Associate shall implement and maintain appropriate administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of ePHI that it creates, receives, maintains, or transmits on behalf of Covered Entity, as required by 45 CFR §§ 164.308, 164.310, and 164.312.

-Health Data Encryption and Access Controls: MySummitKeep protects health-related data fields using multiple layers of security:
+Planned Health Data Encryption and Access Controls (Applicable Upon Activation).
+When health-record functionality is enabled and this BAA is activated under Section 0.2, MySummitKeep will protect health-related data using multiple layers of security:

-- Health data fields are encrypted at rest using AES-256 encryption.
+- Health data fields will be encrypted at rest using AES-256.

 - All data is encrypted in transit via TLS 1.2+.